amjadmajid/O_Robot/README.md

 Compile and flash [ROBOT/main.c](ROBOT/main.c) to the TI RSLK MAX.

+More information about the robot and its functioning can be found in the readme of the ROBOT folder: [ROBOT documentation](ROBOT/readme.md)

 ### Connecting everything:
 Connect the Mindwave Mobile to the Raspberry Pi using bluetoothctl as described in: [How to setup Bluetooth on a Raspberry Pi 3](https://www.cnet.com/tech/computing/how-to-setup-bluetooth-on-a-raspberry-pi-3/)